Strathpine - Brendale

 PROFILE FAQ

-Strathpine - Brendale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Strathpine - Brendale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 38 projects likely affecting the region.
-Notable initiatives include The Country Club Hotel & Entertainment Complex, Innova Strathpine, Quinbrook Supernode Data Centre & BESS (Supernode), and Moreton Bay Indoor Sports Centre.
-Relevant projects are detailed below.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 38 projects likely affecting the region.
+Notable ones are The Country Club Hotel & Entertainment Complex, Innova Strathpine, Quinbrook Supernode Data Centre & BESS (Supernode), and SRG House within Coulthards Avenue Commercial Redevelopment.
+Below is a list of those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.